Netdex/twinject/README.md

 ## 3rd Party
 This code is [licensed under the MIT](https://github.com/Netdex/twinject/blob/master/LICENSE).

+Libraries and their licenses are documented under `dependencies/`.

 Information regarding Touhou game internals to assist in reverse engineering have been used from the following sources:
 [TH10_Collision_Points by binvec](https://github.com/binvec/TH10_Collision_Points)